MSNBC Panel Insults ‘Repulsive’ Donald Trump: ‘He’s Disgusting To Look At’

 MSNBC’s Donny Deutsch and Joe Scarborough spent a good part of today’s edition of Morning Joe mocking, ridiculing, and insulting President Donald Trump, Raw Story reports.

-Scarborough and Deutsch made fun of Donald Trump’s physical appearance, describing hims as “repulsive” and “disgusting.”
+Scarborough and Deutsch made fun of Donald Trump’s physical appearance, describing him as “repulsive” and “disgusting.”
 Apparently, the two men took issue with Trump’s comments about House Intelligence Chairman Adam Schiff, and decided to hit back.

 As previously reported by The Inquisitr, during a rally in Grand Rapids, Trump insulted Schiff and the Democratic Party as a whole, mocking the top Democrat as “little pencil neck.”